-Midterm exam: There will be a midterm exam, on Wednesday, March 9th, during the usual class time.
+Midterm exam: There will be two midterm exams.
+The first will be on Wednesday February 15th, the second on Wednesday March 29th.

-Final exam: Projected schedule for the final exam: Wednesday May 11th, 9am-Noon.
+Final exam: Projected schedule for the final exam: Wednesday May 10th, 9am-Noon.
 The date will be confirmed by the University.
 The date of the final exam is not under the instructor's control, and cannot be moved.

 Exam dates: You must plan to take the midterm and final exams at the scheduled time, so please make your travel plans accordingly.
 Besides students with disabilities having prior arrangements with DS or CARDS, the only exceptions will be for those with an incapacitating illness, a serious family emergency, or situations of comparable gravity.
 In this case you will need to ask your advising dean to send me a note to confirm your situation of need.
+In case of illness, your advising dean will need to see a doctor's note.
 If your motivation seems reasonable, I will use the grade of your final exam as grade for your midterm.
 For the final exam, we will organize a make-up exam.
 Incompletes can be granted only by your advising dean and only in the circumstances mentioned above.

-Students with disabilities: Students with disabilities, who are regularly registered with Columbia Health (DS) or Barnard CARDS, may be granted extra accommodations for homework or for the exams, as required by their situation.
+Students with disabilities: Students with disabilities, who are regularly registered with Columbia Disability Services (DS) or Barnard CARDS, may be granted extra accommodations for homework or for the exams, as required by their situation.